Skip to main content

 What universities can I study with through Open Universities Australia?

-We currently partner with 25 leading universities from across Australia, meaning you're never short of choice.
+We partner with leading universities from across Australia, meaning you're never short of choice.
 You can read more about each university here.

 How long is an undergraduate degree?